 As a police officer with DPD, PC has served in various roles, his favorite being as a Community Resource Officer (CRO) acting as a liaison between the community and the police department advocating for both DPD and community needs.

-His current position is Technician for Community Events in the Community Relations department of District 2.
+His current position is working in Chief Robert White’s office as Technician in the Community Relations Section.

 Rachele C Espiritu is a Partner of Change Matrix, LLC, a minority- and women-owned designated small business that motivates, manages, and measures change to support systems that improve lives.
 She brings substantive experience and passion in the areas of children’s behavioral health, behavioral health disparities and equity, cultural and linguistic competence, program evaluation, a public health approach to mental health, and systems collaboration.
 Rachele provides training and technical assistance at the local, state and national level to build capacity for child, youth, and young adult behavioral health services in multiple child-serving systems.
 She currently serves as the Project Director for the National Network to Eliminate Disparities (the NNED) in Behavioral Health, a federally-funded network of over 2100 members, including ethnic- and community-based organizations that are addressing disparities in behavioral health care.
 Rachele also serves as the lead evaluator for Kokora Koro, a Whole Health Training program for Asian American, Native Hawaiian and Pacific Islanders (Office of Minority Health) and the Mental Health Interpreter Training program (a joint project between the National Latino Behavioral Health Association and the National Asian Pacific Islander Mental Health Association).
 She serves on the board for NAMI Colorado and chairs the Diversity and Inclusion Committee.